 So you can give him a B. It was certainly embarrassing, but it could have been quite a lot worse.

 Even more important, all Biden could do was manage the exit from a failed war.
-There was no hiding that fact.
+You’d never guess it from all the bluster, but there was no hiding the US defeat.
 For real responsibility it’s worth quoting a succinct recap of US policy failures from former anti-terrorism officer Ali Soufan:

 “Every administration made a lot of mistakes in this.
 The Bush administration made a lot of mistakes in moving much-needed resources to focus on Iraq and then focusing on Iraq.
 The Obama administration even sent more troops in and, for eight years, was hoping that something miraculous would happen.
 The Trump administration is responsible for not understanding the situation at all and opening negotiations only with the Taliban and disregarding the Afghan government and releasing 5,000 Taliban fighters without asking the Taliban for anything in exchange.
 Unbelievable.”